"I'm very important. I have many leather-bound books, and my apartment smells of rich mahogany."

 A case of Truth in Television

-- people do, in fact, read books like this for the sole purpose of trying to appear
+- some people do, in fact, read books like this for the sole purpose of trying to appear

 Also see Smart People Play Chess